W. E. B. Du Bois: Combating racism

 Du Bois used his influential NAACP position to oppose a variety of racist incidents.
-When the silent film The Birth of a Nation premiered in 1915, Du Bois and the NAACP led the fight to ban the movie, because of its racist portrayal of blacks as brutish and lustful.
+When the silent film The Birth of a Nation premiered in 1915, Du Bois and the NAACP led the fight to ban the movie because of its racist portrayal of blacks as brutish and lustful.
 The fight was not successful, and possibly contributed to the film's fame, but the publicity drew many new supporters to the NAACP.

 The private sector was not the only source of racism: under President Wilson, the plight of African Americans in government jobs suffered.
 Many federal agencies adopted whites-only employment practices, the Army excluded blacks from officer ranks, and the immigration service prohibited the immigration of persons of African ancestry.
 Du Bois wrote an editorial in 1914 deploring the dismissal of blacks from federal posts, and he supported William Monroe Trotter when Trotter brusquely confronted Wilson about the President's failure to fulfill his campaign promise of justice for blacks.The Crisis continued to wage a campaign against lynching.
 In 1915, it published an article with a year-by-year tabulation of 2,732 lynchings from 1884 to 1914.
 The April 1916 edition covered the group lynching of six African Americans in Lee County, Georgia.
-Later in 1916, the "Waco Horror" article covered the lynching of Jesse Washington, a mentally impaired 17-year-old African American.
+Later in the June 1916 issue, the "Waco Horror" article covered the lynching of Jesse Washington, a mentally impaired 17-year-old African American.
+Du Bois included photographs of it in the article.
 The article broke new ground by utilizing undercover reporting to expose the conduct of local whites in Waco, Texas.

 The early 20th century was the era of the Great Migration of blacks from the Southern United States to the Northeast, Midwest, and West.
-Du Bois wrote an editorial supporting the Great Migration, because he felt it would help blacks escape Southern racism, find economic opportunities, and assimilate into American society.
+Du Bois wrote an editorial supporting the Great Migration, feeling it would help blacks escape Southern racism, find economic opportunities, and assimilate into American society.

 Also in the 1910s the American eugenics movement was in its infancy, and many leading eugenicists were openly racist, defining Blacks as "a lower race".
 Du Bois opposed this view as an unscientific aberration, but still maintained the basic principle of eugenics: that different persons have different inborn characteristics that make them more or less suited for specific kinds of employment, and that by encouraging the most talented members of all races to procreate would better the "stocks" of humanity.Lewis, David Levering (2001), W. E. B. Du Bois: The Fight for Equality and the American Century 1919–1963, Owl Books.
 ISBN 978-0-8050-6813-9. p.
 223.